• Public / Sports / Culture

 Material : AL curtail wall, Exposed concrete, Stone tile, Low-E glass

+When I visited the site, I was impressed with the 12m high embankment.
+The site is isolated from the surroundings by being surrounded by a high embankment, while facing the main road of Seongbuk-ro, 8 lanes, where integrity must be emphasized in the context.
+A park was built on the embankment to serve as a shelter for residents, but its function is not functioning properly due to poor accessibility.
 Users who visit this building are largely divided into three categories: local residents, visitors, and related persons.
 In the case of local residents, it is expected that the frequency of use of the theater classroom, book cafe, exhibition space, and rooftop garden, which are in charge of educational functions, will be high.
-Accordingly, with the intention of utilizing the main occupied area through the relatively easy-to-access rooftop garden, the theater classroom, book cafe, and exhibition space were zoned on the upper floors connected to the rooftop garden.
+Accordingly, with the intention of utilizing the main occupied area through the relatively easy-to-access rooftop garden, the theater, classroom, book cafe, and exhibition space were zoned on the upper floors connected to the rooftop garden.
 In the case of external visitors, it is expected that they will use the building for the purpose of visiting small theaters, black box theaters, and theater practice rooms.
 In particular, it is judged that public transportation will be used to access the building due to the lack of nearby parking facilities and the limitation of parking within the building.
 Accordingly, the underground connection passage directly from Hansung University Station to the building was zoned on the first basement floor, and frequently used small theaters, black box theaters, ticket boxes, and snack corners were zoned on the lower floors.
-In the case of officials, it was intended to use the same movement line so that the theater people and the facility manager could be closely connected with each other.
-A separate entrance was placed on the east side of the building, which is relatively inaccessible, to separate the traffic from local residents and visitors to reduce confusion from the intersection of traffic lines.
+In the case of officials, it was intended to use the same movement line so that the theater people and the facility manager could be closely connected.
+A separate entrance was placed on the east side of the building, which is relatively inaccessible, to separate the traffic from residents and visitors to reduce confusion from the intersection of traffic lines.
 Programs such as 7 practice rooms and reading rooms, which are mainly used by theater people, are zoned in the middle of the building.
-Through the front glass façade, citizens can see the practice in an interesting way.
+Through the front glass façade, citizens can see the practice.

 BE-2.jpg